rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

 Installing and Running Jupyter Notebooks
 ========================================

-The HPC clusters are only able to host a jupyter notebook work space in an interactve session.
+The HPC clusters are only able to host a jupyter notebook work space in an interactive session.
 To install and run Jupyter please follow these steps.

 1. start an interactive session  with the following command: